 Cash and cash equivalents comprise cash at bank and on hand, demand deposits and short term highly liquid investment that are readily convertible to known amount of cash and which are subject to an insignificant risk of changes in value.
-These also include bank overdrafts that form an integral part of the Group's cash management.
+These also include bank overdrafts that form an integral part of the Group's and of the Company's cash management.